 Finding an appropriate treatment option is key when suffering from a debilitating lung disease like IPF.
-Rather than simply accepting traditional options that only treat symptoms, many patients have already shifted from the complacent healthcare norms to seek out alternative treatment options like stem cell therapy.
+Rather than simply accepting traditional options that only treat symptoms, many patients have already shifted from the complacent healthcare norms to seek out alternative treatment options like cellular therapy.
 Now, the industry is catching up with the approval of these two medications.

 The Lung Institute is excited about the approval of these medications to treat IPF, which, until recently, was completely incurable.
-While there still isn’t a cure, Ofev, Esbriet and stem cell therapy are bringing us closer to it, allowing those with IPF to breathe easier.
+While there still isn’t a cure, Ofev, Esbriet and cellular therapy are bringing us closer to it, allowing those with IPF to breathe easier.
 If you or a loved one are suffering from IPF, the Lung Institute might be able to help.
 Contact one of our patient coordinators today at (800) 729-3065.